testdouble/testdouble.js/docs/5-stubbing-results.md

 #### Using non-native Promise libraries

-If your runtime doesn't support native promises, or if your application depends on a particular promise library, you'll first need to point testdouble.js to it:
+If your runtime doesn't support native promises, or if your application depends on a particular promise library, you'll first need to point testdouble.js to it.
+This only needs to be done once (perhaps in a global test helper).

 ``` js
 td.config({
   promiseConstructor: require('bluebird')
 })
 ```

+For more on configuration, read [the appendix on td.config](C-configuration.md).

 ### Stub side effects with thenDo